Becoming a registered dental nurse is a tremendous achievement, but for many, it is just the start of an exciting career in dental nursing.

 Post Qualification Certificates

-To get the most of out of your time working in a hospital setting you will need to complete post qualifications certificates.
+To get the most of out of your time working in a hospital setting as a dental nurse, you will need to complete post qualifications certificates.
 This will give you the knowledge and skills you need to support dentists and dental surgeons in a host of roles.

 Certificate in Dental Implant Nursing